 Rails & Trails

-Enjoy this seven-hour trip combining the Great Smoky Mountains Railroad trip with the Waterfall Jeep® tour by Wildwater.
+The Great Smoky Mountains Railroad offers many scenic and theme rides year-round.
+You can even combine a train ride with a Jeep tour.
 You'll begin your trip in Bryson City with a two-hour train ride over Fontana Lake and into the Nantahala Gorge.
 At the top-of-the-line disembark from the train and climb aboard our customized Jeep® for a personal exploration up the mountain, past waterfalls, up to the Appalachian Trail, and back down along Winding Stairs Rd, an old stagecoach route.
+In all, this is a seven-hour adventure.

 Nantahala Gorge Yurts

-For a very memorable and unique time, stay the night at Falling Waters Yurt Village, steps from whitewater rafting and zip line canopy tours!
-You could call it luxury camping or "glamping."
-The yurts are 16-foot diameter circular tent-style structures with outdoor decks, skylights, french doors, windows, ceiling fans, queen-size beds, refrigerators, stereo-CD, coffee makers, and polished knotty pine floors with area rugs.
+For a very memorable and unique time, stay the night at Wildwater's Falling Waters Yurt Village, steps from the rafting and zip lines.
+The yurts are 16-foot diameter circular tent-style structures with outdoor decks, skylights, french doors, windows, ceiling fans, queen-size beds, refrigerators, coffee makers, and polished knotty pine floors with area rugs.
 Amenities include water at each site, drink machines, laundry, and a picnic area with grills.
 The yurts share private, lockable bathrooms with a stall shower, vanity, and toilet.
-The bathhouse and laundry are located a short distance from the Yurts
+The bathhouse and laundry are located a short distance from the Yurts.

 Hiking